 We were now going to engage on the route that made this trip possible.
 So we flew from Casablanca to Rio, with a short layover in Lisbon.

-There were around six hours initially between the connection flights, so we planned to re-visit Lisbon.
+We had about six hours initially between the connecting flights, so we planned to re-visit Lisbon.
 However, due to some delays, we ended up having only two actual visiting hours.
 Even so, it was nice seeing Lisbon again, in another circumstance.

 After another ten hours of flying, we arrived in Rio de Janeiro.

-I was a bit concerned about safety since there are many crazy stories related to Rio.
+I was a bit concerned about safety since I heard many crazy stories related to Rio.
 I was mostly counting on my friend to remember his Krav Maga lessons.
 However, I’m happy to say, there were no unpleasant incidents during our stay here.
 We enjoyed a lot the time in Rio, which indeed is an amazing place.

 During the time spent here, I had plenty of activities.
 I went on the tours I’ve mentioned when talking about planning this trip.
-The view from Christ the Redeemer is truly breathtaking.
+The view from Corcovado mountain, near Christ the Redeemer statue, is truly breathtaking.
 I would say one of the most incredible views I’ve seen so far.

 And there are many other interesting places like Tijuca forest or Selaron Steps.
 Let’s not forget the Copacabana and Ipanema beaches.

 The favela of Rocinha, the largest in Brazil, was another interesting place.
-We got the chance to see how people leave in an apparently chaotic housing system.
-We also met some nice people, too.
+We got the chance to see how people live in an apparently chaotic housing system.
+We met some nice people, too.
 Overall it was a great experience.

 I would say the four days spent in Rio were overall an amazing experience.
-I would write more about this in a future article.
+I will write more about this in a future article.

 We left Rio for another great city in South America, Buenos Aires.
-Here we spent 3 days, of which, one was scheduled for visiting Iguazu Falls.
+Here we spent three days, of which, one was scheduled for visiting Iguazu Falls.

 Buenos Aires is, like most people say, a European style city.
 It’s very crowded and animated, especially at night.
 Palermo district has some amazing parks and it’s a good nightlife area.
 It’s most likely a great place for taking tango lessons.
 In my case, not being much into dancing, this aspect was not my primary focus.

-Overall, I find the food in South America a bit disappointing.
+Overall, I found the food in South America a bit disappointing.

 As I said before, while staying in Buenos Aires, I dedicated a day for visiting one of the natural wonders of the Earth, Iguazu Falls.

 I took a plane early in the morning and another one back in the evening.
 I’ve only visited the Argentinian side.
 If you only have time for one side, the Argentinian side it’s more impressive than the Brazilian part.
-Or at least, that’s what the reviews said.
-So, due to my limited time, I only went to the Argentinian part.
+Or at least, that’s what people who visited both parts say.

 I can’t recommend visiting this place highly enough.
-It’s really impressive and, like most of the other places deserves a separate article.
+It’s really amazing and, like most of the other places deserves a separate article.